-Note: Admission to Internship and completing the program will require a 2.5 Lyon GPA.
-Transferred credits will not be included in the GPA calculation.
-Students who do not meet the GPA requirement may submit a written request to the Director of Teacher Education for an admission to internship interview upon obtaining a 2.5 Lyon GPA.
+Transferred credits will not be included in the GPA calculation for admission to internship.
+Students who do not meet the GPA requirement may submit a written request to the Director of Teacher Education for reconsideration of admission to internship upon obtaining the required minimum cumulative Lyon GPA.
+Students who meet the criteria and who are approved by LATEC through the interview process will be admitted to the Senior Year Internship.